Korean Street Snacks: Dalgona, Hotteok, and Iconic Treats You Must Try

 Mayak Gimbap (마약김밥): The Addictive Mini Gimbap

-While regular Gimbap (seaweed rice rolls) are popular for picnics and quick meals, Mayak Gimbap from Gwangjang Market is a special treat.
+While regular Gimbap (seaweed rice rolls) are popular for picnics and quick meals, Mayak Gimbap from Gwangjang Market is something special.
 "Mayak" translates to "narcotic," a playful nod to how incredibly addictive and delicious these mini Gimbap rolls are.
 They're typically smaller than regular Gimbap, filled simply with carrots, pickled radish, and sometimes spinach, and served with a tangy, mustard-infused dipping sauce.

 Where to Find It: Exclusively and famously at Gwangjang Market (광장시장).
 Many stalls here are renowned for their Mayak Gimbap and have been featured on shows like Yuksi Naegohyang for their authentic taste and bustling atmosphere.